-This is my breakfast interpretation of the classic French dessert Mille-feuille: puff pastry sandwiched together with soft scrambled eggs, smoked salmon and crème fraîche on the side.
-Effortless fancy, gourmet food on a budget!
+Smoked Salmon and Egg Breakfast Mille-feuille is my breakfast interpretation of the classic French dessert Mille-feuille: puff pastry sandwiched together with soft scrambled eggs, smoked salmon and crème fraîche on the side.
+It’s an elegant breakfast that looks fancy but is very straight forward to make!

 I think breakfast is the hardest meal when it comes to being creative.
 I am always scouring bistro breakfast menus, trying to get inspiration for new ideas.
 Do-able ones that don’t require gourmet ingredients or special equipment.